pengdada/mtspgemmlib/README.md

 ### Data structure
 *CSC.h*: the data structure of CSC format is implemented
 *CSR.h*: the data structure of CSR format is implemented
-*Bin.h*: the data structure for managing load balance in Hash SpGEMM
+*BIN.h*: the data structure for managing load balance in Hash SpGEMM

 ### SpGEMM functions
 *hash_mult.h*: Hash SpGEMM and HashVector SpGEMM are implemented.
-The code is optimized for Intel KNL.
-*hash_mult_hw.h*: Hash SpGEMM and HashVector SpGEMM are implemented.
-The code is optimized for Haswell CPU.
+The code includes optimized kernels for KNL and for Haswell, respectively.
 *heap_mult.h*: Heap SpGEMM is implemented.
 *multiply.h*: SpGEMM function with Intel MKL is prepared.